 Kirishima-Kinkowan National Park

 This extensive area has a lot of volcanic activity, with Sakurajima (in Kagoshima City) and Mount Shimoedake (Kirishima City) as two of the most famous volcanoes with frequent eruptions.
 The park also boasts the sacred mountain Takachiho-no-mine, which, in Japanese mythology, is where the Sun Goddess Amaterasu’s grandson Niningi no Mikoto descended to Earth.
 He, in turn, was a direct ancestor of Jimmu, Japan’s first emperor.

 Chiringashima Island (pictured below) is located at the south end of Kagoshima Prefecture, just north of Ibusuki Onsen.
-Roughly 80 times a year, at low tide, a sandbar appears, allowed people to walk over to it.
+Roughly 80 times a year, at low tide, a sandbar appears, allowing people to walk over to it.

 Activities: Hiking, onsen bathing, swimming

 More info: Kirishima-Kinkowan National Park